 In 2015/16 the 15 UK National Parks established a joint company "National Parks Partnerships LLP" to develop corporate partnerships at a national level.
-All of the National Parks, including this Authority, have given initial funding of £80,500 each to the venture and a further £12,000 will be invested in early 2024/25.
+All of the National Parks, including this Authority, have given initial funding of £90,500 each to the venture and a further £10,000 will be invested in early 2025/26.

-One former Member and one Senior Officer of the Authority are Directors of New Forest Marque (New Forest Produce Ltd) who received a cash grant and staffing support from the Authority equating to around £25,000 in 2023/24 (£25,000 in 2022/23).
+One Senior Officer of the Authority is closely associated with the New Forest Marque (New Forest Produce Ltd) who received a cash grant and staffing support from the Authority equating to around £25,000 in 2024/25 (£25,000 in 2023/24).

-There were no other material transactions with any Chief Officers, Members or any other related parties during the year.
+There were no other significant / material transactions with any Chief Officers, Members or any other related parties during the year.